oscdoctest/Qi-Docs/docs/Qi_Types.rst

 A QiType that is used to define a QiStream must have a Key, a Property, or a combination of Properties that constitute an ordered, unique identity.
 The Key is ordered, so it functions as an index; it is also known as the Primary Index.
 While a timestamp (DateTime) is a very common type of Key, any ordered value is permitted.
 Other indexes (secondary indexes), are defined in the QiStream.

-You refer to a QiType by its identifier, or Id field.
+You refer to a QiType by its identifier or Id field.
 QiType identifiers must be unique within a Namespace.

 QiTypes are immutable; after a QiType is created it cannot be changed, and it can only be deleted if no streams reference it.